RetroAchievements/docs/docs/developer-docs/am-i-ready-for-review.md

 Read over the [Code Notes](/guidelines/content/code-notes) guidelines and ensure you are following all the advice.

+- Check that you have a size tag on every note
-- Check that you have sizes and specific values noted (where appropriate).
+- Check that every note has specific values noted, where appropriate
-- Make sure *all* addresses used in achievements and leaderboards have a code note.
+- Make sure *all* addresses used in achievements and leaderboards have a code note

 ## Assets have clear descriptions and unique titles with proper grammar